gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 #### pipes

 One really useful feature of bash and similar shells is the ability to use the output of one command as the input of another command.
 This process is called piping.
 The symbol `|` in bash is called a pipe.
-Here's a simple example of how you could pipe 2 commands together:
+Here's a simple example of how you could pipe two commands together:

 ```
 # show me the files in /usr/local/bin that begin with bowtie
 ls /usr/local/bin/bowtie*

 # use the wc -l command to count those files
 ls /usr/local/bin/bowtie* | wc -l
 ```